meredithcook/meredithcook.github.io/_posts/2023-11-17-favorite-board-books.md

   <br>Ellie Holcomb
   <br>B&H Kids, 2022
   <br>
   <br><i>Sounding Joy</i> is by far my favorite in this list.
 My kids think I'm nuts because I can't get through it without crying.
 Yes, it's a Christmas book and we don't typically read it year-round.
-However, the lyrics (<a href= "https://youtu.be/jthLvNgmFjA?si=RLjdXij_yHSIhNFE" target= "blank">it's got a corresponding song</a>) combined with the beautiful illustrations put this one at the top of my list..
+However, the lyrics (<a href= "https://youtu.be/jthLvNgmFjA?si=RLjdXij_yHSIhNFE" target= "blank">it's got a corresponding song</a>) combined with the beautiful illustrations put this one at the top of my list.
+My kids also loved her other two books, <a href= "https://amzn.to/47xE2L0" target= "blank"><i>Who Sang the First Song?</i></a> and <a href= "https://amzn.to/3MRJEYz" target= "blank"><i>Don't Forget to Remember</i></a>.
 </p>

 <p align="center">